yskszk63/devcontainer-shell/README.md

 ## motivation

-As of November 2022 `devcontainer exec` does not work with interactive shells.
+As of November 2022, `devcontainer exec` does not seem to work for interactive shells.

 # Usage